cagricevrim/neptune_final_project/readme.md

 ## Introduction and Goal

+DropSeq is a new single cell RNAseq method.
+The power of the technique is it allows you to sequence single cells and assess their identity after sequencing.
+So it is not required to sort the cells before sequencing.

 The goal of my project is to sort out and make some meaning out of DropSeq Single Cell Sequencing Data.
+Since I don't have any DropSeq data, I just made a simulator that will simulate DropSeq reads.
-DropSeq generates RNAseq reads from a lot of cells in a way that each cell has a sequence barcode and reads of every cells is starting with this unique barcode.
-This project is focusing on to generate a workflow that generate simulation of DropSeq reads.
+DropSeq generates RNAseq reads from a lot of cells in a way that each cell has a 12 base sequence barcode and mRNA reads of each cells is starting with its unique barcode.
+After the barcode there is a 8 base long Unique Moleculer Identifier (UMI) which is unique for every single mRNA molecule and then ~50base long read of the mRNA.

 I'll use Python to make a function that simulates DropSeq data.
-I'll generate a function (seqsim.py) that'd generate 100 different barcodes and 10000 reads each carrying one of those barcodes.
+I'll generate a function (seqsim.py) that'd generate 100 different barcodes and 10000 UMI+mRNA reads each carrying one of those barcodes.

 ## Methods